POETSII/tinsel/README.md

 API](#f-tinsel-api), and the other which runs on the host PC of the master box, linked against the [HostLink API](#g-hostlink-api).
 The HostLink API is implemented as a C++ class called `HostLink`.
-The constructor for this class first turns on all the worker FPGAs (which are by default turned off).
+The constructor for this class first powers up all the worker FPGAs (which are by default powered down).
 On power-up the FPGAs are automatically programmed using the Tinsel bit-file residing in flash memory, and are ready to be used within a few seconds, as soon as the `HostLink` constructor returns.